CCDirectLink/cc-delta-time-limiter/README.md

 # Delta Time Limiter
 CrossCode mod for changing the game's delta time cap, using a new hotkey found in the Controls section.

+## Dependencies

+In order to use this mod, you'll also need to install [input-api](https://github.com/CCDirectLink/input-api).

 ## How to Use

 In the Controls section you'll find a new option labelled **Toggle Delta Time Cap**.